WaithakaGuru/PRISMA_Notes/Prisma_ORM.md

 npx prisma init
 ```

-Edit the `schema.prisma` file to set your database connection and define your models.
+Edit the `schema.prisma` file to define your models.

-It also creates a `.env` file in the root project folder:
-Edit the __database connection string__ commonly named as `DATABASE_URL=` fix the details of the string to match the connection details of your database.
+It also creates a `.env` file in the root project folder from which you can edit the __database connection string__ commonly named as `DATABASE_URL=` fix the details of the string to match the connection details of your database.

 ---